 - Read Equal Access: Universal Design of Informal Learning

 A checklist for making informal learning welcoming, accessible, and usable.

 - Apply 20 Tips For Teaching an Accessible Online Course

-Use a checklist, watch a video, and/or complete a NEW! tutorial to begin making an online course accessible, usable, and inclusive.
+Use a checklist, watch a video, and/or complete a tutorial to begin making an online course accessible, usable, and inclusive.

 - Apply Facilitating Accessibility Reviews of Informal Science Education Facilities and Programs

 A resource to help you develop your own accessibility review of informal science education facilities and programs.

 - Watch the Video Quality Education Is Accessible

 Students with a variety of disabilities share strategies for making instruction more accessible to them.